 Also, you want to get people over to your portfolio site, so put your portfolio URL in there, too.
 It’s an open field, so you can do with it what you will.

 So, you know how you write copy for a client to sell their product or service?
 Well, this background section (summary and experience) is really about using your copy to sell yourself.
-Your copy in the summary needs to convey your USP, of course, but it also needs to be interesting and readable.
+Your copy in the summary needs to convey your USP—what differentiates you from the copywriting competition?

 Don’t just copy your bio from your portfolio site, though; give them something new and interesting to read.
 Give them a reason to call you!